 Username and Password Protection

 Additionally, make sure that your username and password are strong enough to prevent it from being hacked.
-Your username should have at least six characters, and your password should have at least eight.
+Your username should have at least eight characters, and your password should have at least eight.
 Plus, it's a good idea to use a mixture of letters, numbers, and special characters (except & < >).
 And, never include your account number in your credentials or, more than four numerical digits.

 Fraudsters often will disguise themselves as legitimate companies or people you may know.
 For this reason, never share your username or password with anyone, especially if they ask for it.